Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 on top of Qiskit which are developed in tandem with Qiskit for example the application repositories like qiskit-optimization.
 For convienence these packages are tracked by the Qiskit metapackage as optional extras that can be installed with Qiskit.
-Releases of these components are always treated as patch versions regardless of the new version.
-This is beca

-For example, if the metapackage is at version 0.31.2 with an optional extra ``optimization`` tracking qiskit-optimization at version 0.4.2 and a new qiskit-optimization version is 0.5.0 released.
-A metapackage release to update solely that optional extra would be version 0.31.3.
+Releases of these optional downstream projects do not trigger a metapackage release as they are unpinned and do not effect the metapackage version.
+If there is a compatibility issue between Qiskit and these downstream optional dependencies and the minimum version needs to be adjusted in a standalone release this will only be done as a patch version release as it's a packaging bugfix.

 Qiskit Element Requirement Tracking
 ===================================